Rolin Bruno, Deacon in the Communion of Evangelical Episcopal Churches and Captain in Church Army USA.

 I will try to post at least one more update to this blog (maybe two) before departing on the trail.
 While on the trail (at the various re-supply waypoints) I may well have a chance to post an update and a photo or two on facebook.
 Watch for me there!

 The TRILOGY of JOHN!
 Episodes One, Two, and Three (AD27, 28, and 29) are now available at http://rolinbruno.com!
 This exciting new book series reaches out to young people with the living testimony of the Gospels.
-I write with a heart for the least, last, and lepers of our land, and I'm working with a new Celebrate Recovery chapter in Yucaipa, CA. I'm a Deacon in the Anglican communion, and officer in Church Army USA.
+I write with a heart for the least, last, and lepers of our land, and I've been working as a leader at Celebrate Recovery chapters in the Inland Empire of Southern California.
+I'm a retired Anglican Deacon and a retired officer in Church Army USA.
 I live in the California mountains and have backpacked the Grand Canyon, Mount Whitney, and 570 miles of the Pacific Crest Trail.
 Questions?
 Email me: rolinbruno(at)yahoo(dot)com.